 My first major reading alone, I set this up at the local library.
 I got about 20 guests, varied from family members, old friends, and new faces.
 I read I Need a Bike and a large selection of poetry, and this marked the first time I was featured in a newspaper.

-Joseph Carlough is a real sweet gentleman, who enjoys to write, but is pretty sure he likes formatting and printing even more.
-He's been in the zine game for the past 5 years.
-He'll format your book for you, sometimes even for free.
-What he likes even more, though, are collaborations - oh ho, he'll rarely turn them down!
+Joseph Carlough is a real sweet gentleman, who enjoys to write, but likes formatting and printing even more.
+He's putting out his own work since 2008.
+He'll format your book for you, for a nominal fee.
+What he likes even more, though, are collaborations - he'll rarely turn them down!
 He's won a few minor awards and had a few publications across the interweb and the real-live lifeweb, but who's interested in reading a long list of braggy achievements?
 Email him, he'll definitely email you back.